jmguo/balanceValidity/README.md

 ---------------------------------------------------------------------------------------------------------------
 For two real-world SPLs:
    1. For two real-world SPLs:

-      The "realSubjects" folder is the soruce code of SATIBEA and SATIBEAv5 for address two real-world SPLs.
+   	the "realSubjects" folder is the soruce code of SATIBEA and SATIBEAv5 for address two real-world SPLs.

-      For Drupal, the folder structure is similar to the above descripiton.
+      1.1> For Drupal, the folder structure is similar to the above descripiton.

 	 realSubjects/SATIBEA_Drupal/Common: the general source codes

 	 realSubjects/SATIBEA_Drupal/SATIBEA_Drupal: the core source codes of SATIBEA